brokensound77/AlertLogic-event-api/README.md

 # AlertLogic-event-api

-Client side API for interacting with Alert Logic events (from threat manager).
+Client side API for interacting with Alert Logic incidents and events (from threat manager).
 Alert Logic does not offer an API or any way to interact with events directly.
+This API also provides additional contextual summary information of all of the events tied to the specific incident.

+##Requirements
+The only requirements at this moment is requests

 ##Installation:
 `pip install .`